adalton/apue3/Chapter01/Readme.md

    `const`, whereas the integer argument to `strerror` isn’t defined with this attribute.
 Why?

-   The `perrro` function takes a pointer to the first character in a string of characters.
+   The `perror` function takes a pointer to the first character in a string of characters.
 That pointer can point to a string literal:

-       perrror("foo");
+       perror("foo");

    In this context, it's important that `perror` *use* the value pointed to by the given argument but not *modify* the value.
 Without the `const`